-Enter the length of the strings and the characters of the first and second strings into the calculator to calculate the Hamming Distance, which is the sum of all the differences between corresponding characters.
+Enter the two strings (of equal length) into the calculator to calculate the Hamming Distance, which is the number of positions at which the corresponding characters differ.

 Hamming Distance Formula

-The following formula is used to calculate the Hamming Distance between two strings of equal length:
+The following formula is used to calculate the Hamming Distance between two strings of equal length, where 1(·) is an indicator that equals 1 when the characters differ and 0 when they match:

 Variables: